 This one is for the coaches who use valuable meeting time to go over stuff that doesn't directly relate to football, but covers skills that will help with what life throws at players long after football is gone.

-For the head coaches that understand the sacrifice that their coordinators and assistant coaches make being away from their families, and are comfortable enough with themselves to let themselves known.
+For the head coaches that understand the sacrifice that their coordinators and assistant coaches make being away from their families, and are comfortable enough with themselves to tell them they're appreciated.

 It's for the head coaches who stick to their guns when a disciplinary issue with a kid comes up, even if they know how much harder it will make things come game day and they fully grasp the opportunity they have to teach a life lesson.